 According to the Tennessee Secondary School Athletic Association (TSSAA), Lausanne is not able to offer more financial assistance than the family qualified for through FAST.
 If a family is given more than they qualified for, then the student is not eligible to participate in varsity sports.
 This policy is subject to all families regardless of their grade level.
 In addition, if a family is 60 days past due on their billing, that student is not eligible to participate in varsity sports.

 To enroll, a deposit is due with a signed contract (per student).
-An Early-Bird deposit discount is applied to deposits received by the contract deadline at 4 p.m.
+An Early-Bird deposit discount of $300 is applied to deposits received by the contract deadline at 4 p.m.

 If receiving financial assistance, payment plan installments will be adjusted to reflect financial assistance awards.
 Note: The tuition refund policy (TRP) is required of all financial assistance recipients.
 Lunch and activity fees are required.
 Financial assistance is only applied to tuition.